 Clothing and accessories are significant contributors to clutter.
 People hoard clothing they no longer wear for various reasons.
 A report by WRAP says that consumers in the UK have about £30 billion worth of clothes they have not worn for the past year5.
-By learning how to minimise your wardrobe, you can manage your space better, and rid yourself of the mental and physical clutter that comes with having too much stuff.
+By learning how to minimize your wardrobe, you can manage your space better, and rid yourself of the mental and physical clutter that comes with having too much stuff.

 As reported by Forbes, the average woman in England has about 22 unworn items hanging in her closet.
 Assuming each clothing item is worth an average retail/resale price of £50, that would amount to £1,100 sitting in the closet.
 Every day, people are buying more clothing and fashion items that they simply do not need.